JSiry/MTData/README.md

 📢 Notice

-We plan to make the data publicly available after the paper is accepted.
+We are currently completing the final organization and verification of the dataset and will make it publicly available in the near future.